branaway/Japid/readme.txt

 * Version History:

+2012/6/12: V0.9.3.7:  breaking changes.
+All Japid views Java code must be regenerated.
+	1. fix: smart import of _tags, _layouts, etc in the Eclipse plugin.
+	2. fix: the build dependency was broken in the previous release.

+2012/5/19: V0.9.3.6:  breaking changes.
+Japid views Java code must be regenerated.
+	1. fix: regression in JapidRenderer.init() to fail to initialize the compiler
+	1. improvement: added imports for layouts, tags and javatags conditionally only when template files present in the above dirs.

 2012/3/27: V0.9.3.5:  breaking changes.
 Japid views Java code must be regenerated.
 	1. improvement: Changed the JapidRenderer.init() to take an extra ClassLoader argument for the parent class loader.